-If you transfer from one university to another, your new university will tell the Student Loans Company.
-If you transfer during the academic year, your Tuition Fee Loan may be split between the two universities.
+If you transfer from one university to another, your new university will inform the Student Loans Company (SLC) using a transfer in Change of Circumstances form.
+Once this is actioned by the Student Loans Company (SLC) an updated award notification will be issued to you.
+If you transfer during the academic year your Tuition Fee Loan (TFL) may be split between the two universities.

-When you transfer to Leeds, we'll inform the Student Loans Company and calculate your tuition fee based on when you transferred, and how much of your Tuition Fee Loan has been paid to your first university.
-If your first university has already received an instalment of your tuition fee from the Student Loans Company, Leeds will not charge you again for that term, but you'll first need to tell our Fees team about this - email: email@example.com.
+If you are transferring into the University of Leeds and your first university has already received an instalment of your Tuition Fee Loan (TFL) from the Student Loans Company (SLC), Leeds will not charge you again for that term, but you'll first need to tell our Fees team about this by emailing firstname.lastname@example.org.

-If you registered at the University of Manchester in September, and transferred to Leeds in November, your Tuition Fee Loan would be paid as follows:
+For example, if you registered at X University in September, and they confirmed your attendance prior to you transferring to Y university, your Tuition Fee Loan would be paid as follows:

-- term 1: 25% of your Manchester fee would be paid to the University of Manchester
+- Term 1: 25% of your Tuition Fee Loan (TFL) would be paid to the X university.

-- term 2: 25% of your Leeds fee would be paid to the University of Leeds
+- Term 2: 25% of your Tuition Fee Loan (TFL) would be paid to the Y university.

-- term 3: 50% of your Leeds fee would be paid to Leeds.
+- Term 3: 50% of your Tuition Fee Loan (TFL) would be paid to the Y university.

 Changing the way you study